Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. White Sox

 - White Sox pitchers combine to allow the fourth-most home runs in baseball (214 total, 1.4 per game).

-- Toussaint gets the start for the White Sox, his 16th of the season.
-He is 4-7 with a 5.10 ERA and 81 strikeouts in 83 2/3 innings pitched.
+- Toussaint makes the start for the White Sox, his 16th of the season.
+He is 4-7 with a 5.10 ERA and 81 strikeouts through 83 2/3 innings pitched.

-- In his most recent appearance on Friday, the right-hander tossed 6 1/3 innings against the Boston Red Sox, giving up one earned run while surrendering five hits.
+- In his most recent time out on Friday against the Boston Red Sox, the right-hander tossed 6 1/3 innings, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.